morganjwilliams/pyrolite/paper/paper.md

 </dl>

-## API

-The ``pyrolite`` API follows and builds upon a number of existing packages, and where relevant exposes their API, particularly for ``matplotlib`` [@Hunter2007] and ``pandas`` [@McKinney2010].
-In particular, the API makes use of dataframe accessor classes provided by ``pandas`` to add additional dataframe 'namespaces' (e.g. accessing the ``pyrolite`` spiderplot method via `df.pyroplot.spider()`).
-This approach allows ``pyrolite`` to use more familiar syntax, helping geochemists new to Python to hit the ground running, and encouraging development of transferable knowledge and skills.

-![Standard and density-mode spider diagrams using a synthetic dataset centred around an E-MORB composition [@Sun1989], normalised to Primitive Mantle [@Palme2014].
-The trace elements are ordered based on a proxy for trace element 'incompatibility' in mantle melts (e.g. as used by @Hofmann2014).](sphx_glr_spider_005.png)

 ## Community

-* Develop a library of commonly used methods and diagram templates
-* Towards better practices and community standards for data processing and analysis for geochemistry
+``pyrolite`` aims to be designed, developed and supported by the geochemistry community.
-* Contributions welcomed from the broader community to make pyrolite a useful toolkit and resource (especially for e.g. teaching)
+Community contributions are encouraged, and will help make ``pyrolite`` a broadly useful toolkit and resource (especially for e.g. teaching purposes).

-## Todo

-These are points yet to be incorporated into this overview.

-* Geochemical data is compositional (i.e. sum to 100%), and as such requires non-standard statistical treatment [@Aitchison1984].
-* The need to visualise geochemical data has historically limited the use of multivariate measures in geochemical research.
-* Visualisation methods useful for working with steadily growing volumes of geochemical data, including reducing the impact of 'overplotting'.
+In addition to developing a library of commonly used methods and diagram templates, these contributions will contribute to enabling better research practices, and potentially even establishing standards for geochemical data processing and analysis within the user community.

 # Acknowledgements